-For ENVH 426/undergraduate students only: Review & Connections (20%).
+- A. For ENVH 428 students only: Review & Connections (20%).
 One page summary (single-spaced, 12 point font) of the most important lessons that you learned from the course this quarter and how they are relevant to your ability to be successful in your other courses/ program in the School of Public Health and your career goals.
+Refer to content from presentations, discussions and readings. - B. For ENVH 528 students only: Synthesis & Reflections (20%) One page synthesis (single-spaced, 12 point font) of the overarching themes covered in the course this quarter and how they are relevant to your own professional development.
 Refer to content from presentations, discussions and readings.

-For ENVH 526/graduate students only: Synthesis & Reflections (20%) One page synthesis (single-spaced, 12 point font) of the overarching themes covered in the course this quarter and how they are relevant to your own professional development.
-Refer to content from presentations, discussions and readings.
 Suggest 2-3 ways that concepts discussed in this class could be used to design interventions to improve our school.

-Engagement (10%).
-Students are expected to attend at least 8 of the 10 sessions in person and to participate actively in discussions.
-Please try not to miss class sessions set aside for teamwork or presentations and notify your teammates in advance if you cannot be present.
-To get participation credit for attending a class session, you are expected to speak at least once during each session.
+Participation (10%).
+Students are expected to attend at least 7 of the 9 sessions in person and to participate actively in discussions.
+Please make an effort not to miss class sessions that are set aside for group work or presentations and notify your teammates in advance if you are not able to be present.
+To get participation credit for attending a class session, you are expected speak at least once during each session.
 Individuals who have approved accommodations that allow them to participate in classes remotely should ideally work with DRS to notify the instructor of their accommodations prior to the beginning of the quarter.
-Students without DRS accommodations re: course modality may only receive credit for participation by Zoom if the session is marked "Zoom only" or they receive prior approval from the instructor.
-Students with approval from the instructors to participate by Zoom are expected to have their video on for most of the class and respond to check-ins using the chat function.
+If you have prior approval from the instructors to participate by Zoom, you are expected to have your video on for the majority of the class and respond to check-ins using the chat function.
 If you have a personal reason why you cannot have your video on for a specific class session (e.g., you have bad connectivity or are just having a bad day), please message the instructor in the chat at the beginning of class.